aseryi/unifyingphysicsweb/content/resources.md

 **US Particle Accelerator School**

-USPAS 2016 lectures “Unifying Physics of Accelerators, Lasers and Plasma – Synergy and Bridges”, homework tasks, exam tasks.
-See also this [newsline](https://www.adams-institute.ac.uk/uspas-praising-jai) and connect it with inspiring comments in Mtingwa‘s review.
+This all started at [USPAS 2014](https://www.adams-institute.ac.uk/new-training-course-connecting-science-industrial-art-inventiveness) and continued at USPAS 2016 - see lectures “Unifying Physics of Accelerators, Lasers and Plasma – Synergy and Bridges”, homework tasks, exam tasks.
+Also check out this [newsline](https://www.adams-institute.ac.uk/uspas-praising-jai-training-methods) and connect it with inspiring comments in Mtingwa‘s review (see Reviews section).
 [Read more](https://uspas.fnal.gov/materials/16CSU/CSU-UnifyingPhysics.shtml)
 ![USPAS](images/USPAS.png)